mkutz/spock-scope-extension/README.md

 </dependency>
 ```

-Now you can mark your `Specification`s with the `@Scope(…)` annotation with one or more subclasses of `SpecScope` representing scopes.
+Now you can mark your `Specification`s or their feature methods with the `@Scope(…)` annotation with one or more subclasses of `SpecScope` representing scopes.

 When you execute your tests you can pass `-Dspock.scopes=…` to your test execution, all tests that are not annotated with at least one of the given scopes, it will be ignored.

-Since version 0.2 you can as well pass `-Dspock.excludedScopes=…` to ignore all tests that have at least one of the given scopes.
+You can as well pass `-Dspock.excludedScopes=…` to ignore all tests that have at least one of the given scopes (since 0.3).

+Note that all unscoped `Specification` and feature methods will be ignored when you set scopes (included or exclued).
+If you want to include unscoped tests, you can use the pseudo scope `UNSCOPED` (since 0.4).

 To ease usage in IDE's you can as well create a `SpockScopeConfig.groovy` to your projects resources and add a list of `includedScopes` and `excludedScopes` instead of the `-Dspock.scopes=…` and `-Dspock.excludedScopes=…` parameters:
 ```groovy